Ethinylestradiol/etonogestrel: Contraindications

 The contraceptive vaginal ring is contraindicated for a risk of blood clots.
 This is because it contains the hormone etonogestrel, the active metabolite of the prodrug desogestrel.
 It is a third-generation contraceptive.

-A study in The BMJ, with over 1.6 million women, found that users of vaginal rings with ethinylestradiol and etonogestrel have a 6.5 times increased risk of venous thrombosis compared to non-users.
+A study of more than 1.6 million women, found that users of vaginal rings with ethinylestradiol and etonogestrel have a 6.5 times increased risk of venous thrombosis compared with non-users.
 Epidemiological studies have shown that oral contraceptives that contain desogestrel can increase the risk of blood clots (venous thrombosis) by 1.5 to 2.4 times the risk of second-generation oral contraceptives.
 Second-generation oral contraceptives do not contain desogestrel.
-Hormones are released continuously from NuvaRing, thus peak and total estrogen and progestin doses are lower than with combined oral contraceptives, but what effect this has on the risk of blood clots has not been established.
+Hormones are released continuously from Nuvaring, thus peak and total estrogen and progestin doses are lower than with combined oral contraceptives, but what effect this has on the risk of blood clots has not been established.

-NuvaRing also has the cardiovascular contraindications associated with combined oral contraceptives, such as stroke and heart attack.
+Nuvaring also has the cardiovascular contraindications associated with combined oral contraceptives, such as stroke and heart attack.
 These risks have been shown to be much greater if combined with other risk factors such as smoking, recent surgery, a history of cardiovascular disease, or women over 40 years old.

-NuvaRing should not be used while breastfeeding.
+Nuvaring should not be used while breastfeeding.
 The hormones may pass to the baby through the milk, and it may decrease milk production.

 Side effects

-In two large studies, over a one-year period, 15.1% of users discontinued NuvaRing because of adverse events.
+In two large studies, over a one-year period, 15.1% of users discontinued Nuvaring because of adverse events.
 Device-related adverse events (foreign object sensation, sexual problems, or expulsion) were the most frequently reported adverse events that resulted in discontinuation (by 2.5% of users).
-Device-related adverse events were reported at least once during the one-year study period by 4.4% of NuvaRing users.
+Device-related adverse events were reported at least once during the one-year study period by 4.4% of Nuvaring users.